 Section 2.
 General fund allocations.
 Repeals the requirement that the commissioner of revenue retain sales tax revenue generated in Minneapolis for the purpose of repaying state payments made to the Minnesota Sports Facilities Authority from 2016 through 2020 for operating and capital expenses related to U.S. Bank Stadium.
-Limits the amount of sales tax revenue generated in Minneapolis retained for transfer to the Minnesota Sports Facilities Authority to a maximum of three percent of the amount retained for this purpose in the preceding year.
-Requires that certain tax revenues transferred to the Minnesota Sports Facilities Authority be used for capital improvements.
+Requires that certain tax revenues remitted to the Minnesota Sports Facilities Authority be used for capital improvements.
 Effective July 1, 2023.